-This website introduces the operator theory (or OT).
-Before diving in, I explain in a few sentences why this theory was developed.
+This website introduces ‘the operator theory’.
+The theory is based on physical entities, the ‘operators’.
+The abbreviation OT is used to distinguish it from mathematical operator theory.
+Before diving in, I will explain in a few sentences why this theory was developed.

 Scientists use ‘levels of complexity’ when analyzing organization in ecology and nature.
 What does that mean, a ‘level’?
 When does a ‘level’ start or end?
 What separates entities at one level from those at the next level?
 In the winter of 1993-1994 I searched for answers to such questions in textbooks, and discovered something interesting.
 The textbooks typically ranked ecological hierarchy in the following way: